Learn to lead short, accessible programs on 5 common agricultural law subjects for your community

 We commit to you, as well.

-We aim to see each Fellow lead a workshop or two in their community over the winter of 2023-2024.
+We aim to see each Fellow lead a workshop or two in their community between November 2024 and December 2025.
 Let’s work together to make it happen!

 Have more questions before you apply?
 No problem- if the FAQ below doesn’t answer it, reach out to bonita@farmcommons.org for more information.